SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/The Whispering Marshes.md

 ## About The Whispering Marshes

-[[The Whispering Marshes]]is a realm where magic infuses every droplet and where the sounds of nature create a melody of peace and wisdom.
+The Whispering Marshesis a realm where magic infuses every droplet and where the sounds of nature create a melody of peace and wisdom.
 The [[Platypian]]s, with their deep connection to water and earth, ensure that the marshes remain a sanctuary for all who seek knowledge, serenity, and a touch of the mystical.

 ### Military
 |                       |                                                                                                                                                                                                                                                                        |